tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 Furthermode, the signals might carry protocol related meta-information, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

 Furthermode, the signals might carry protocol related meta-information, configurable by parameters.
-In the case of the generic UnitDiskRadio, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration; in the case of Ieee80211UnitDiskRadio, the opMode and channelNumber are configurable./for example
+In the case of the generic UnitDiskRadio, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
+In the case of Ieee80211UnitDiskRadio, the opMode and channelNumber are configurable, and other parameters are set automatically by the MAC.

+**TODO** glue sentence A unit disk wifi transmission might not be correctly received because the transmission's modulation doesn't match the receiver's settings **TODO** not sure its needed

+.. **TODO** and other parameters are set automatically by the mac.

 ..  -> actually, the ieee80211unitdiskradio extends ieee80211radio, so it has all the parameters of that

 ..  attol meg hogy unit disk, lehetnek ilyen meta infok a signalon

-Note that the simulated level of detail, i.e. packet, bit, or symbol-level, is independent of the used analog model representation, so as the protocol related meta-infos on signals.
+.. note:: The simulated level of detail, i.e. packet, bit, or symbol-level, is independent of the used analog model representation, so as the protocol related meta-infos on signals.

-Might happen that a unit disk wifi transmission cant be received because the transmission's modulation doesn't match the receiver's settings **TODO** not sure its needed

-**TODO** The unit disk only simulates abrupt attenuation, i.e. in terms of receivability, the signal is not attenuated at all in communication range, but the signal strength is zero outside of it.
-Also, any interfering signal can prevent reception, and obstacles completely block signals.
-There is no probabilistic error modeling (actually no error modeling at all ?)(signals in communication range are always received, unless there is an interfering signal; signals in the interference range always interfere with other receptions)

 .. **TODO** packet level/bit level/symbol level simulation -> fuggetlen az analog reprezentaciotol
    a metainfok is fuggetlenek tole